Run over 1m4f the Epsom Oaks is the third of the five English Classics to be run each season and is for 3 year-old fillies.

 Kazzia (2002) and Minding (2016) were the last horses to win both the 1,000 Guineas and Epsom Oaks

-Other trends to look for is winning form over at least 1m2f in the past as 11 of the last 16 fit this stat, while in terms of the market leaders it seems to be a race the favourite does do well in.
-31% of the last 16 favourites have won, while 10 of the last 16 have hit the frame.
+Other trends to look for – Having winning form over at least 1m2f in the past is something else to look for – 11 of the last 17 tick this stat – while in terms of the market leaders it seems to be a race favourites do do well in and punters get right more often than not.
+29% of the last 17 favourites have won – which is not a bad return, while 11 of the last 17 jollies have finished in the frame.

-9 of the last 16 (56%) won last time out, while even though many feel the 1,000 Guineas is a good guide to this race we’ve only seen Minding (2016) and Kazzia (2002) in recent times land both races – in fact, only 4 of the last 16 Oaks winners ran in that earlier Newmarket Classic.
+9 of the last 17 (53%) won last time out, while even though many feel the 1,000 Guineas is a good guide, we’ve only seen Minding (2016) and Kazzia (2002) in recent times land both races – in fact, only 4 of the last 17 Oaks winners ran in that earlier Newmarket Classic.

 Plenty to get stuck into and hopefully these trends will help once we know the final runners – but with the O’Brien yard having already won the both this season’s Guineas then Oaks win number eight looks a distinct possibility this year.